Dutch shun closer Europe as election looms

 Accustomed to a high standard of living and generous state benefits, they feel their familiar way of life is under threat.
 Pensions have been cut already and are due for further reform, unemployment has topped 6 percent and is still rising, house prices have fallen and are have further to go.

-Organisations ranging from the Central Planning Bureau, which advises the government, to the OECD have highlighted the need for reform of the pension system, housing subsidies, healthcare costs and labour market rigidities.
+Organizations ranging from the Central Planning Bureau, which advises the government, to the OECD have highlighted the need for reform of the pension system, housing subsidies, healthcare costs and labor market rigidities.

 "People feel material uncertainty," Kok said.
 "But the whole debate on the euro zone should not be mixed up with these.
 The euro zone debt crisis is not the only explanation for the fact that standards of living and employment levels are affected."

-The euro zone debate highlights a deep divide in Dutch society - with the political and business elite arguing for more Europe, while populists clamour for a withdrawal from the European experiment.
+The euro zone debate highlights a deep divide in Dutch society - with the political and business elite arguing for more Europe, while populists clamor for a withdrawal from the European experiment.

 "Wilders' party has influence.
 We said this party is extremely dangerous for the country because of our international position," Wientjes told Reuters.